-And he gathered up all the food of the seven years, which were in the land of Egypt, and laid up the...
+And he sent Judah before him unto Joseph, to direct his face unto Goshen; and they came into the lan...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.